apptainer/singularity-userdocs/quick_start.rst

 This is a very small example of the things that you can do with a :ref:`recipe file <container-recipes>` .
-In addition to building a container from Singularity Hub, you can start with base images from Docker Hub, use images directly from official repositories such as Ubuntu, Debian, Centos, Arch, and BusyBox, use an existing container on your host system as a base, or even take a snapshot of the host system itself and use that as a base image.
+In addition to building a container from Singularity Hub, you can start with base images from Docker Hub, use images directly from official repositories such as Ubuntu, Debian, CentOS, Arch, and BusyBox, use an existing container on your host system as a base, or even take a snapshot of the host system itself and use that as a base image.
 If you want to build Singularity images without having singularity